lavanet/docs/docs/intro/key-terms.md

 <details>
   <summary>Lava Network</summary>
-  A marketplace for blockchain data, driven by open-source software and protocols, aiming for data accessibility and availability.
+  A marketplace for blockchain data, driven by open-source software and protocols, aiming for modular peer-to-peer data accessibility and availability.
 </details>

 <details>